 - Begin adding the flour slowly.
 Add only enough flour to make a very soft dough.
 Beat very well to allow the flour to be absorbed and avoid adding too much flour.
 You should aim for a dough that is soft like your earlobe.

-- Place dough in large bowl or dough bucket, cover, and allow to rise until double (2 to 3 hours)
+- Place dough in large bowl or dough bucket, cover, and allow to rise until double (1 to 2 hours; time will vary depending on room and dough temperature)

-- Punch down the dough and let it bulk rise again for 2 to 3 hours.
+- Punch down the dough and let it bulk rise again for 1 to 2 hours (optional).

 - After the dough has risen a second time, punch it down again and form your loaves.

-- For each loaf, you will then further divide each piece into 3 pieces.
-Roll each piece into a rope that is about 1 foot long and then braid the pieces together.
-You can tuck the edges under and leave the loaf long or roll the braid to form a round shaped loaf.
+- For each loaf, you will then further divide each piece into 2 pieces.
+Roll each piece into a rope that is about 2 feet long and then twist the pieces together.

-- Place loaves on parchment lined baking sheets, and brush them with the egg wash.
+- Place the loaves on a parchment lined baking sheet (2 per sheet).

-- Cover loaves loosely with plastic wrap, and refrigerate overnight.
+- Cover loaves loosely with oiled plastic wrap, and let rise for about 30 to 45 minutes or refrigerate overnight.

-- When you are ready to bake, take loaves out of the refrigerator and heat oven to 325 degree F
+- About 20 minutes before you're ready to bake, preheat oven to 325 degree F

-- Baking until golden - for me, this was ~40 minutes (make sure to begin checking loaves at 20-25 minutes and cover loosely with aluminum foil if they are browning too quickly)
+- Begin checking loaves at 20-25 minutes and cover loosely with aluminum foil if they are browning too quickly)